Home - Selection Process

 - Submit the application packet.
 Application Packets must include:

-- Participate in an in-person interview on Saturday, April 13, or Monday, April 22, 2013.
+- Participate in an in-person interview on Saturday, April 12, or Monday, April 14, 2014.
 Applicants are expected to participate in an in-person interview.
 The interviews are scheduled to take place on two different days.
 Applicants will have the choice of two sites.
 These two sites will be linked via video-conference when necessary.
 Interviews may last up to 30 minutes.
 Take a look at our list of possible interview questions.
-View the scoring rubric for interviews used by the judges here (pdf).
+View the scoring rubric for interviews used by the judges (PDF).
 Applicants should not overlook this important part of the application process.
 Take time to review the questions and prepare your answers.
 Spend time researching to learn about good interview techniques and manners.

 - Notification to Applicants.
 Decisions will be announced by the following methods: